polandballdb/polandballdb.github.io/index.md

 **Utilities:**

 * [Artist Lookup](/author)
 > View an artist's entire body of work across the r/polandball network.
 Filterable by post flair or subreddit.
-You can specify user or subreddit by creating a custom link using the 'user' and 'sub' queries, which you can later share: [https://polandballdb.github.io/author?user=Barskie&sub=polandballart](https://polandballdb.github.io/author?user=Barskie&sub=polandballart)
+Create a custom url using the 'user' and 'sub' queries which you can later share: [https://polandballdb.github.io/author?user=Barskie&sub=polandballart](https://polandballdb.github.io/author?user=Barskie&sub=polandballart)

 * [Front Page](/front)
 > View the front page of r/polandball on a specified day in the past, across all years.